sovai-research/.github/profile/README.md

-Certainly!
-Here's a more succinct version of your GitHub organization page content:

----

 ### 🚀 About Sov.ai

 Sov.ai integrates advanced machine learning with financial data analysis to revolutionize investment strategies.
 We partner with **three of the top 10** quantitative hedge funds.